sken130/pad-boardstats/README.md

 There are some unit tests in `validation.py`.

-NOTE!
+### Note about board generation

 There is some discussion over the method PAD uses to generate boards, specifically regarding the 'minimum orb count'.
 It's a fact that every board change in PAD spawns at least 3 orbs of each color.